torchbox/heroku-cloudflare-app-domain/README.md

 - `APP_NAME`: A regex of app names to act on.
 Any not matching this will be skipped.
 - `HEROKU_TEAMS`: A comma separated list of Heroku teams to operate on.
 By default will use all apps the account has access to.
+- `ALLOWED_CNAME_TARGETS`: A comma-separated list of regexes which match CNAMEs.
+If these CNAMEs are found in place of the correct Heroku CNAME, they won't be overridden.

 These can also be set in a `.env` file.